datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 **Usage Notes:** This role normally falls on the University, research center or organization where the data center/data repository belongs.

-EXAMPLE: Université Grenoble Alpes (UGA)
+Example: Université Grenoble Alpes (UGA)

 May also be used for an organisation that stores the data offline - often a data centre if that data centre is not the “publisher” of the resource.